Link Workers (Primary Care Networks)

 - Samaritans – 116 123

-For further information about our Link Worker Social Prescribing Service contact Rebecca Howe Service Manager here
+For further information about our Link Worker Social Prescribing Service contact Kaley Drury Service Manager here

 “The link worker role is integral – we are able to sit and listen to them which helps patients to feel understood.
 We are able help them breakdown these issues step by step to help manage them.
 They are able to see it as somebody in their corner, not all the weight is on their shoulders, they are able to ring up and talk to link worker whenever they need.”
 Joe Rodgers.
 PCN Link Worker